 Two disjunct areas of development occur within the park.
 The day-use area is located around the Lafayette Blue Spring, and development there consists of a parking area, boat ramp, picnic pavilions and picnic sites, bathrooms, cabins, stairs and ramps to the spring, a mobile ranger station and a walk-in camping area.
-At the Allen Millpond entrance, additional developments include the office, maintenance shop, and two residences.
+At the Allen Millpond entrance, additional developments are an office, shop and two residences.